proyecto26/TheJobInterviewGuide/SALARY_NEGOTIATION.md

 I look forward to hearing from you.

 > Thank you for contacting me.
 It sounds very interesting.
-Can you tell me about the salary range you have budgeted for this role?

 > Hello, hope you're doing well.
 Sounds interesting, can you share the description of this job opportunity please?
-I would like to know what the salary range is for this position and what other things might be open to negotiation besides the base salary?
-For example, would you be amenable to offer a sign-on bonus?
+And can you tell me about the salary range you have budgeted for this role?
 Thanks for sharing!

 > 🇪🇸 🇨🇴 En el momento me están contactando de varias partes, por lo tanto quisiera saber de inicio cuál es el rango salarial presupuestado para este rol, como sería el tipo de contrato y que beneficios/perks ofrecen ustedes?